 In addition, because each container runs from the same OS, you don’t have to worry about keeping multiple VMs up to date, to ensure that microservice compatibility doesn’t break.

 Finally, building and deploying containers is faster, compared to VMs.
 This not only allows for enhanced business agility, but also expands the ability to develop and deploy new applications much more quickly.

 There are several popular container orchestration solutions out there, such as Kubernetes, Docker, and Mesos.
 And while their feature sets differ quite a bit, every container orchestration software is trying to accomplish the same thing.

-Orchestration tools are used to manage how you create, upgrade, maintain, and deploy multiple containers in any single development environment.
-They are also used to connect microservice containers together, allowing for rapid and intuitive application development and deployment.
+Orchestration tools help create, upgrade, maintain, and deploy multiple containers in a single development environment.
+They also enable to connect microservice containers together, allowing for rapid and intuitive application development and deployment.